TERMS & CONDITIONS

 - The Contract is held between the person paying for the trip and the Company.
 By paying a deposit you are creating a contract between you – and your travelling companions – and the Company.
 Failure to pay (or at least provide proof of payment) within 24 hours of submitting the booking form could result in the cancellation of the Client’s booking.
 This decision is at the Company’s discretion.
 The balance payment is due no less than 8 weeks before the Departure Date.
 If the booking is made less than 8 weeks before the Departure Date the Client must pay the tour price in full when booking.

-- For private and tailor-made itineraries we require a one-off £500 non-refundable deposit in order to hold dates and begin designing your journey.
-Once all elements of the itinerary are agreed a 30% Confirmation Deposit shall be requested from all parties on the trip.
+- For private and tailor-made itineraries we require a non-refundable Holding Deposit equal to 30% of one person in order to hold dates and begin designing your journey.
+Once all elements of the itinerary are agreed a non-refundable 30% Confirmation Deposit shall be due from all parties on the trip.
 When payment is received and confirmation is given to the Client, the Contract is in place.

 - In the case of international payments the Client will ensure that the full GBP Sterling amount is received by the Company after all bank charges and any interest rate fluctuations have been levied.